runirudh/image_depth_training/README.md

 ## Models fitted are -
 ### Linear, Linear regularized, KNeighborsRegressor , Multi Layer Perceptron Regressor, CNN, RandomForest, DecisionTreeRegressor

 Models are fitted with both normal flattened array data and convoluted data.

-The contrast in predictive power of models of using different inputs is showcased through time taken for model to run and by comparing mse values.
+The contrast in predictive power of models of using different inputs is showcased through computation time and by comparing mse values.

 ### Predicted depth images have been plotted at each stage to highlight difference between models.